jurgen-kluft/cstring/README.md

 Cross platform string library (BETA; still under construction)

-This string can deal with ascii and UTF-32, it is reference counted and supports modifying whereby other reference strings will be corrected.
+This string internally uses UTF-16 and only the Basic Multilingual Plane (BMP) is supported, it is reference counted and supports modifying whereby other reference strings will be corrected.
 Since we now can have multiple views on the string we can do away with the user managing indices.
 However the string may re-allocate when an operation is causing it to resize; this includes 'insert', 'replace' and 'remove'.